Tyrrrz/Onova/Readme.md

 - Supported extractors:
   - `ZipPackageExtractor` - zip archives
   - `NugetPackageExtractor` - NuGet packages
-- Can be extended with custom resolvers and extractors
+- Extendable with custom resolvers and extractors
 - Progress reporting and cancellation
-- Can apply updates to any version, not necessarily latest
+- Update to any available version, not necessarily latest
-- In-place update using an external executable
+- Overwrite files in-place using an external executable
-- Automatically prompts for elevated privileges if necessary
+- Automatically prompt for elevated privileges if necessary
 - Fully self-contained
 - Targets .NET Framework 4.6+